Festival director, concert artist, tutor

 Festival assistant director, speaker, workshop leader, tutor

-Simon Chadwick is one of the most important experts on the history and traditions of the early Irish harp and is pivotal to the current international revival.
+Simon Chadwick is one of the most important experts on the history and traditions of the early Irish harp, helping to spearhead the current international revival.
 Now based in Armagh, in the north of Ireland, he researches, teaches and performs the ancient native music traditions of Scotland, Ireland and neighbouring countries as well as giving lectures and presentations at third-level institutions and in the public sphere, primarily in the UK and Ireland.

 Simon was born and grew up on the edge of the New Forest in the south of England.
 His mother taught him change-ringing on tower bells when he was a child.
 He studied physics before later switching to archaeology.
 Simon became interested in the old Gaelic harp traditions – based on the earlier work of Ann Heymann – and started gathering information about the extant historical harps preserved in museums.
 This led to commissioning replicas of them and experimenting with these to understand their set-up and stringing.
 He has also done enormous work researching, collating and studying the sources for old Irish and Scottish harp music, aiming to restore the old music to the reconstructed instruments.

 Festival financial administrator, workshop leader, tutor

 Sylvia Crawford, from Co.
 Armagh, recently completed a Masters by Research in Ethnomusicology, at Dundalk Institute of Technology.
 Her research focused on the life and music of Patrick Quin, an eighteenth-century harper from Co.
 Armagh, and on cultural tourism in the Oriel region.

 Sylvia combines classical and traditional music backgrounds, playing early Irish harp, fiddle and piano.
 She has a BA Hons in Music and Ethnomusicology from Queen’s University Belfast, and an HDip in Arts Administration from NUI Galway